-I feel strongly that life is like riding a bicycle.
+Life is like riding a bicycle.
 To keep your balance, you must keep moving.
 I completed the four-year BS program in Hong Kong in only two years, maintaining a near-perfect GPA due to my patience, persistence, and motivation.

 I find Nurse Anesthesia most exhilarating, and I thrive in this environment, consistently demonstrating my ability to keep my mind focused and think on my feet.
 Nothing is better than seeing a patient that I care for improve.
 To my mind, they are my patients for a reason.
-For their tomorrow and mine, I will give everything to the profession that brings me the highest level of personal, spiritual, and professional satisfaction.
+For their tomorrow and mine, I will give everything to the profession that brings me the highest personal, spiritual, and professional satisfaction.